Symmetry broken states in an ensemble of globally coupled pendulums: Nature of symmetry breaking in a system of coupled pendulums

-It is remarkable that when the critical values of $K_{1,2}$ are reached, the instability of the $\xi_{n}$, $n=1, \dots, N-1$ modes simultaneously develops.
-Thus, in the system of globally coupled pendulums \eqref{eq:EqPhi1} exists only one instability region of the in-phase rotational motion $\phi(t)$, which boundaries $K_1$ and $K_2$ are determined by the expression \eqref{eq_alpha0_K12_1}.
+When the critical values of $K_{1,2}$ are reached, the instability of the $\xi_{n}$, $n=1, \dots, N-1$ modes simultaneously develops, which is a common property at destabilization of the synchronous states in globally coupled systems of $N$ identical units.
+Thus, in the system of globally coupled pendulums \eqref{eq:EqPhi1} only one instability region ($K_1 < K < K_2$) of the in-phase rotational motion $\phi(t)$ exists, which boundaries $K_1$ and $K_2$ are determined by the expression \eqref{eq_alpha0_K12_1}.

-Fig.~\ref{fig:InstabAreaWidth} shows the width $K_2 - K_1$ of in-phase mode instability region.
-It is well seen from the map, that in the case of small values of parameter $\lambda$, the instability region arises when $\gamma \approx 1.0$.
-At large values of $\lambda$ instability region exists at $\gamma > 1$.
-Reaching the Tricomi curve, the in-phase periodic mode disappears due to saddle separatrix loop bifurcation.
-The instability region width here takes nonzero values.

-Let us consider the case $N = 3$ and determine the type of regimes that arise when the in-phase rotational mode becomes unstable.
-Using inverse of \eqref{eq_subst_dir} we obtain